 I usually have a point I want to demonstrate when I start writing something.
 I think about the idea and which form it will be best suited to (short story, screenplay etc) and then I'll explore character ideas.
 I like writing anything which challenges social norms or takes a satirical look at society.

 My blogs and video tend to focus on body positivity and gender equality.
 I feel very passionately about these topics and believe we can help each other through stuff by sharing our own personal stories.

 What do I actually want?

-What most writers want - to be published.
-For people to read my stuff and take something away from it.
-To make people ponder their lives or the world.
-And to make a bit a money out of it would be nice.
+What most writers want - lots of attention.
+Or just someone other than my mum to read my work and take something away from it.
+To make people think about their lives or the world.
+Ultimately, to help.
+And if made enough money to love along the way, that'd be helpful.